itsgeorgema/github-pr-automation/MCP_SETUP_GUIDE.md

-# MCP Server Setup Guide for Multi-Language GitHub PR Automation
+# MCP Server Setup Guide for Watchdog

-This guide walks you through setting up a Model Context Protocol (MCP) server to enable AI-powered code reviews for multi-language projects (JavaScript/TypeScript, Python, Java, C++, SQL) in your GitHub PR automation workflow.
+This guide walks you through setting up a Model Context Protocol (MCP) server to enable AI-powered code reviews for multi-language projects (JavaScript/TypeScript, Python, Java, C++, SQL) in your Watchdog workflow.

 ## Table of Contents